Content warning: This story includes graphic depictions of violence that may be distressing to some readers.

 It's a phrase you might expect from a nurse who chose to spend their working days caring for babies and children.
 But these simple words took a sinister turn when spoken by Lucy Letby, as she stood trial for the murder of seven babies, and the attempted murder of six others.

-At the time of her arrest, Letby was a Neonatal Nurse, a profession according to clinical and forensic psychologist Dr Ahona Guha, "where people are deified and implicitly trusted".
+At the time of her arrest, Letby was a neonatal Nurse, a profession, according to clinical and forensic psychologist Dr Ahona Guha, "where people are deified and implicitly trusted".

 This was certainly the case for Letby, who was entrusted to care for the most vulnerable babies at the Countess of Chester Hospital's infant intensive care unit.
-Instead, she did the unthinkable, abusing her position of unquestioned power to take away their tiny lives before they'd even begun.